-Here are some tips on how to effectively lead your team and continue to grow the company in a more harmonious way.
+Here are some tips on how to effectively lead your team and continue to grow the company in a more harmonious way

-2) Bring positivity into the workplace
+2. Bring positivity into the workplace

-3) Recognizing the efforts of the team
+3. Recognizing the efforts of the team

-As I mentioned in the above paragraph we all want to feel like we are apart of something and be acknowledged for the little things and the big things of course that people do that increase awareness, profits, productivity etc. in the business.
-Everyone brings their dynamic role to the table and making sure everyone is feeling like they are apart of that is important.
+As I mentioned in the above paragraph we all want to feel like we are a part of something and be acknowledged for the things people do to increase awareness, profits, and productivity in the business.
+Everyone brings their dynamic role to the table.
+Making sure everyone is feeling like they belong is important.
 It goes a long way in business and it’s such a small thing.
-One main complaint I hear in some businesses is that people aren’t feeling valued or heard.
+One main complaint I hear in some businesses is people aren’t feeling valued or heard.

-4) Lead by example
+4. Lead by example

-5) Be open and honest
+5. Be open and honest